-Mayor Pro Tem Vong Mouanoutoua
+Mayor Vong Mouanoutoua

 Vong came to the United States of America on Monday, November 15, 1976.
 His family immigrated here as refugees from Laos, after the kingdom of Laos fell to communist rule.
 Many Hmong fought alongside America during the Vietnam War; however, their battles were fought in neighboring Laos in a “Secret War,” that few knew about.
-Over one third of the Hmong people died in that war while rescuing downed American pilots, stopping the Ho Chi Minh trail, and conducting special ops missions.
+Over one third of the Hmong people died in that war while rescuing downed American pilots, stopping the Ho Chi Minh trail, and conducting special ops missions for America.
 Laos fell, and with it, so did freedom for an entire nation.
 Thus, the Hmong had to leave a homeland that no longer welcomed them.

 For many Hmong families, this thirst to live as free people led them to America and consequently, here to the Central Valley.
 Vong’s father always shared with his children: